WAI: Strategies, guidelines, resources to make the Web accessible to people with disabilities

 Site Navigation: W3C Home > WAI Home > UAWG Home

-This is a working document from the User Agent Accessibility Guidelines Working Group (UAWG) that details action taken on the @@ issues received from @@ commenters on the Last Call working drafts of 7 November 2013 of UAAG 2.0 and Implementing UAAG 2.0.
+This is a working document from the User Agent Accessibility Guidelines Working Group (UAWG) that details action taken on the 102 issues received from 12 commenters on the Last Call working drafts of 7 November 2013 of UAAG 2.0 and Implementing UAAG 2.0.
 The table includes relevent text from UAAG 2.0 and Implementing UAAG 2.0; the classification of the comment, the UAWG response, and whether the commenter agreed with the change.
 There may also be highlighted text in the Response column whether or not the change has been accepted into the latest Editors' Draft.
+If there was extensive discussion in UAWG about the issue, the word "UAWG" in the response is linked to the minutes of that meeting.

 CR01: Chrome has a general philosophy that users should not be presented with too many settings or switches to control.
 Settings that are only enabled by a small minority of users increase the perceived complexity for everyone else and also increase the number of possible configurations for the developer to support and test.
 We prefer many such features to be available via extensions or add-ons instead.
 This document contains a large number of recommendations for additional configurations a user can specify, presumably via a specific option or setting built-into the browser.